barvian/thesis/paper.md

 #### Treatment

 Relapse is a major concern for GAD patients.
-Treatment options that address one or two contributing causes (biology, upbringing, conditioning, stressors, self-talk and belief, ability to express feelings, etc.) usually only alleviate GAD symptoms temporarily.
+Treatment options that address one or two contributing causes -- biology, upbringing, conditioning, stressors, self-talk and belief, ability to express feelings, etc. -- usually only alleviate GAD symptoms temporarily.
 According to Bourne {% include c.html r=0 a=false %}, a complete program of recovery from an anxiety disorder must reduce physiological reactivity, eliminate avoidance behavior, and change subjective interpretations or self-talk which perpetuate a state of apprehension and worry.
 Meta-analyses have already shown computer-based self-help treatments to be effective in these areas {% include c.html r=2 %}.

 #### Cognitive-Behavioral Therapy (CBT)